SourcePot/email/README.md

 # Email package

-So far the email package only contains the scanner class and a test website.
+This email package contains only the scanner class and a test website yet.

 ## Scanner class